ballerina-platform/module-ballerinax-microsoft.onedrive/README.md

 </p>

 ## Key features of Microsoft OneDrive
-- Unlimited file access at anytime.
+- Unlimited file access at any time.
 - Capability to render individual and shared work files from anywhere for collaboration.
 - File organization.
 - Support to free-up device storage.